About REGEN

 - Replication 2: Helmond – NL

-What do we require from developing the Replication Scenarios?
+What do we require from developing the replication scenarios?

 In order to understand the impacts of your project, a specific description of the implemented/targeted measures will be required, as well as measured/estimated data depending on the targeted domain(s), in particular: